fantastic-genius/fantastic-genius/README.md

 Fullstack Software Engineer
 ---------------------------

 I am a fullstack engineer passionate about solving problems and finds fun in new challenges.
 I am experienced with mobile and web application development.
-I am open to collaborate on open source projects.
+I am open to collaborate on interesting projects.

 * 🌍  I'm based in Lagos, Nigeria
 * 🤝  I'm open to collaborating on Interesting Projects